gragatrim/cotli_talent_picker/README.md

     4. Does not handle anything to give more idols
     5. ~~Does not handle Maxed Power in terms of gains from creating a new max level~~
         1. Handles it for 1 level, should look at purchasing multiple levels
-    6. Does not handle Kilo Leveling in terms of gains from hitting a new 1k crusader level
+    6. ~~Does not handle Kilo Leveling in terms of gains from hitting a new 1k crusader level~~
+        1. Handles it for 1 level, should look at purchasing multiple levels
 3. UI is pretty terrible